Back to top

 Enforcement actions can include:

-• recommendations made in a Recordkeeping Assessment Report provided to a public office and a request for regular reports from the public office on the implementation of recommendations
+• recommendations made in a Recordkeeping Assessment Report provided to a public office and a request for regular reports from the public office on the implementation of these recommendations

 • legal actions taken using the provisions of the State Records Act.